 Activities/involvement in the regional and national Safe Communities network: Safe Communities are encouraged to meet with their regional neighbours through informal contact, organised network meetings, and training opportunities.
 Building relationships with regional and national network members creates a sense of cohesion and collegiality across the country.
-Safe Communities is the only national network that has a focus on crime and injury prevention and safety promotion.
+Safe Communities is the only national network that has a focus wellbeing, resiliency and safety.